markekraus/PSRAW/docs/Module/about_RedditOAuthGrantType.md

 The `RedditOAuthGrantType` Enumerator is imported automatically when you import the PSRAW module.

 # Fields
-## Authorization_Code
-This Grant method requires that the Reddit user authorize the application and return an OAuth Authorization code.
-The application mst the used the Authorization Code, the Client, ID, and client Secret to request an Access Token.
-For more information see the `Code` parameter description of `Request-RedditOAuthToken` or the Reddit OAuth documentation at https://github.com/reddit/reddit/wiki/OAuth2#token-retrieval-code-flow

 ## Client_Credentials
 This grant method uses the Client ID and Client Secret to request an anonymous Access Token.
 This method will not act under a user context but will allow "logged out" access to the OAuth API endpoints for `Script` and `WebApp` applications.
 For more information see the `Client` parameter description of `Request-RedditOAuthToken` or the Reddit OAuth documentation at  https://github.com/reddit/reddit/wiki/OAuth2#application-only-oauth

-## Implicit
-This grant flow allows temporary "logged in" access to the Reddit API on behalf of the user who authorizes the application.
-This is only available for `Installed` applications.
-When the Access Token expires, a new `Implicit` grant flow must be initiated and the applications will need to be re-authorized by the user.
-For more information see the `Implicit` parameter description of `Request-RedditOAuthToken` or the Reddit OAuth documentation at https://github.com/reddit/reddit/wiki/OAuth2#authorization-implicit-grant-flow

 ## Installed_Client
 This grant flow allows anonymous access to the Reddit API for `Installed` applications.
 This method will not act under a user context but will allow "logged out" access to the OAuth API endpoints.
 For more information see the `Installed` parameter description of `Request-RedditOAuthToken` or the Reddit OAuth documentation at https://github.com/reddit/reddit/wiki/OAuth2#application-only-oauth